sampsyo/cs6120/content/blog/2019-10-30-loop-reduction/index.md

 ### Create Pre-Headers of Loop Headers

 Before we actually move code, we need to create pre-headers for loop headers.
 These pre-headers are empty blocks that should be placed before loop header blocks.
-Notice this assumes bril code should not have two edges that does not the loop pointing to the loop header.
+Notice this assumes Bril code loops have only one entry.
 Using these empty blocks, we can easily move loop invariants out of the loop when the requirements are satisfied.

-In implementation, for each block, we first copy old block content and then check if the next block is a loop header.
+In our implementation, for each block, we first copy old block content and then check if the next block is a loop header.
 If so, we create an empty block.

 ```python
 for edge in loops:#we use back edge as key to denote loop